-The following table describes the main substantive changes implemented in comparison to the assessment from 31 May 2022.
+The following table describes the main substantive changes implemented in comparison to the assessment from 30 January 2023.

-Торіс Rationale Score on cover sheet Scores have been updated to include newly assessed project types.
+Торіс Rationale Score on cover sheet Scores have been updated to include the project types hydropower (dams) and hydropower (run-of-river).
 Plausibility assessment Plausibility assessments were conducted for the new project types and results and justifications added.
-Indicator 1.1.1.1 Relevant provisions, assessment outcomes and justifications for new project types have been added.
 Scoring results Section was updated to reflect the scores for the new project types.
-Bold font size has been added to project type names to increase readability.